 - Reframing: this time is about letting go of control and allowing surrender and flow.
 In a world that has set us up to be “in control” this is very hard.
 Many religions give us the skills we need to trust…use those skills developed now.
 As we trust and accept, we can see that however hard these changes are, this transformation we are going through is being done FOR us .

 - Every problem comes with its own solution.
 The lessons that this virus brings have the ability to be transformative , not just individually but systematically.
 Where we hold our values, how we treat others, how we help prop up the systems that are unjust, how we ignore the people in the world that suffer just that.
 And in the meantime, it allows us to really LOOK at ourselves, our own shadow side, our relationships and actually work on fixing them.
+It may be that those lessons will come afterwards and now is not the time.
+But now is the best chance to look AT OWR OWN VALUES, our own emotions, our own compulsions and address these.

 After doing this I was able to get back into my routine and bring back the self-support systems fully